 • Kayak to a gay nude beach on Lokrum Island

 • Zipline through the mountains and over a gorgeous river

 We arrive in Dubrovnik, one of the most attractive cities of the Mediterranean, the center of contemporary cultural and tourist events with unique political and cultural history.

-After a long day of traveling for most, you will have a transfer to your hotel.
+After a long day of traveling for most, kick back and enjoy your scenic transfer from the airport to your hotel.
 Check-in and take the rest of the day to rest up and enjoy one of the most exquisite hotels in the area.
-Relax poolside, at the beach, in the spa or hit the gym.
+Relax poolside, at the beach, in the spa, hit the gym or explore the city.

 Day 2 -

 Today we will have a transfer to our boat and then set out to discover Dubrovnik – the Pearl of the Adriatic.

 It is time for some adventure as we head out in our kayaks!
 This expedition will have us paddle along the Adriatic coast starting just beneath the Lovrijenac Fort in Port Pile.
 (This is one of many set locations for The Game of Thrones.)
 Lokrum Island will be our main stop today, which is a popular clothing-optional gay beach.
 Here we will hit the water for some snorkeling and snacks.